TheAlgorithms/Algorithms-Explanation/en/Dynamic Programming/Coin Change.md

 ```
 4 ways to make 7 cents using value of 1 and 2. `{{1,1,1,1,1,1,1}, {1,1,1,1,1,2}, {1,1,1,2,2}, {1,2,2,2}}`

 * For the final iteration (3rd iteration), we take a coin that has a value of 3.
-Like before, now all the columns that can be devided by 3 will store another new way.
+Like before, now all the columns that can be divided by 3 will store another new way.
 And the final result will be like:
 ```
 [1, 1, 2, 3, 4, 5, 7, 8]
 ```